 The “extreme materialism and militarism” described by King is still very prevalent in America; Theoharis highlights the ongoing problem of racial inequality that has not been fully addressed by politicians such as Obama.
-As the long civil rights struggle is memorialized by the media, we can see how politicization warps the original intent of the First Great Migration which was to escape deep-seated prejudice.
-So some of the original goals of the First Great Migration which included leaving behind segregation and inequality have not been fulfilled.
+As the long civil rights struggle is memorialized by the media, we can see how politicization undermines the original intent of the First Great Migration, which was to escape deep-seated prejudice that existed in the South.
+Therefore, many of initial goals of the First Great Migration which included leaving behind segregation and inequality have not been fulfilled.

-I argue that instead of the First Great Migration being a total success, African-Americans found themselves embroiled in a continuing long civil rights struggle amplified by whites’ lack of social responsibility in the North and the unique creation of the African-American ghetto caused by the Northern industrial economy.
-Trotter notes that many African-American migrants became stuck in these ghettoes due to endemic violence and legal restrictions in the North.
+Instead of the First Great Migration being a total success, African Americans found themselves embroiled in a continuing battle for civil rights.
+They struggled against white resistance to racial progress..
+Trotter explains that many black migrants were segregated into ghettoes and were met with legal restrictions and violence when they attempted to move into white neighborhoods.
 Statistical measures of dissimilarity (isolation and segregation) rapidly rose from 1880 to 1940 even as the Great Migration continued in many cities from Chicago to Brooklyn.
-Higher-status blacks lived in black neighborhoods that were arguably more restrictive than those in the South.
-Even as redlining and housing discrimination were outlawed, the ghetto persisted due to, as Trotter says, social opinions and boundaries that remained integral to Northern society.
-These factors indicate that the First Great Migration, while it led to relative economic improvements, was not a total success in achieving its dream.
+Higher-status blacks lived in black neighborhoods that were arguably more restrictive than those they encountered in the South.
+Even as housing discrimination and redlining were outlawed, the ghetto persisted in large part due to, as Trotter asserts, boundaries and social attitudes that remained integral to Northern society.
+These factors indicate that the First Great Migration, while it led to relative economic improvements for black migrants, did not completely allow them to achieve fully their dreams of racial progress.

 Against the constant scrutiny of the African-American community and the attacks on labor agencies and Pullman porters, the First Great Migration was partially successful in achieving racial solidarity with Jack Johnson and the general idea of a New Negro.
-These concepts culturally transformed America as African-Americans abandoned passivity in favor of agency.
-However, the problems they faced continued – in 1919, the black teenager Eugene Williams was stoned to death just for swimming across the color boundary at the 29th Street Beach on fabricated legal grounds.
-So the New Negro (defined by Carroll Binder as one who supports top-down community organization, interracial cooperation, and entrepreneurship) faced many difficulties in view of the racial violence that erupted in the North as a response to the First Great Migration.
+These concepts culturally transformed America as African Americans abandoned passivity in favor of agency.
+The racial problems they faced, however, continued.
+For example, in 1919, a black teenager, Eugene Williams, was stoned to death after he accidentally swam beyond the informal color boundary at the 29th Street Beach..
+Thus, even as African Americans developed a “New Negro” consciousness—defined by Carroll Binder as one who supports top-down community organization, interracial cooperation, and entrepreneurship)—they continued to confront racial inequities and violence largely in response to their migration.

-Respectability politics, originally invented to help migrants adapt to a “white” way of life, largely failed and gave way to a broader concept of the Metropolis in places like Chicago.
-For instance, black patrons were heavily discouraged from coming to Loop theaters and were made to sit in a Jim Crow section on the balcony.
-While sanctions were enforced on theaters following a landmark court decision and there were protests, these protests conformed to respectability politics’ conception of how African-Americans should behave – CCRR reports described victims as well-mannered or “two of our most representative people”.
+Respectability politics, often espoused by black elites to help migrants adapt to life in the North, a “white” way of life, proved to be an ineffectual strategy for achieving racial reform.
+For instance, black patrons were heavily discouraged from attending Loop theaters and when they did were ordered to sit in the Jim Crow section in the balcony.
+While sanctions were enforced on theaters following a landmark court decision and there were widespread protests, these demonstrations conformed to the Old Settlers’ conception of “respectable” behavior .
+In fact, CCRR reports chronicling the incident described victims as well-mannered or “two of our most representative people.”
 Therefore, respectability politics ensured that any racial uplift was defined by white standards.